 You can find something for every taste, but Fort Pierce excels in fresh seafood and tiki-style eateries.
-Several places offer signature cocktails and extensive beer and wine lists, and many have waterfront dining and seating arrangements.
+Several places offer signature cocktails and extensive beer and wine lists; many have waterfront dining and seating arrangements.
 Live music is popular at Fort Pierce.

 Fort Pierce’s Art and Flower Scene

 Besides paint and street art, Fort Pierce also has several sculptures and murals worth noting.
-The Sailfish Sculpture sits in a roundabout near the Fort Pierce City Marina and Florida: The Sunrise City murals a few blocks back from it.
-Just walking around downtown Fort Pierce will offer glimpses of talent artisans’ work.
+The Sailfish Sculpture sits in a roundabout near the Fort Pierce City Marina and Florida: The Sunrise City mural is a few blocks from it.
+Walking around downtown Fort Pierce will offer glimpses of talented artisans’ work.

-One of the gems on Florida’s Atlantic Coast is Heathcote Botanical Gardens, the country’s most extensive tropical bonsai garden.
+One of Florida’s Atlantic Coast gems is Heathcote Botanical Gardens, the country’s most extensive tropical bonsai garden.
 It is one of the biggest and best offerings in Fort Pierce, but unfortunately, I haven’t been there myself.
 As a member of the Indian River Garden Club for several years, I heard nothing but rave reviews about Heathcote.

 The historic Sunrise Theatre is the jewel in downtown Fort Pierce.
-With a packed schedule of talented musicians, traveling shows, comedians, and nationally known names, there is literally something for everyone.
-I’ve seen Kenny Rogers, Olivia Newton John, and a few other performers there and it is well worth the cost.
+There is something for everyone with a packed schedule of talented musicians, traveling shows, comedians, and nationally known names.
+I’ve seen Kenny Rogers, Olivia Newton-John, and a few other performers there, and it is well worth the cost.

 Or, you can have a great craft beer from Sailfish Brewing Company.
-The brewery is fun to visit and selection of stouts and sours are fabulous.
-Another delicious choice would be a craft cider from Pierced Ciderworks, or a non-alcoholic orange beverage (or even soft-serve ice cream) from Al’s Family Farms, a Florida institution.
+The brewery is fun to visit, and the selection of stouts and sours is fabulous.
+Another delicious choice would be a craft cider from Pierced Ciderworks or a non-alcoholic orange beverage (or even soft-serve ice cream) from Al’s Family Farms, a Florida institution.

 Fort Pierce: A Town Worth Exploring